 Mount Union does not expect you to pay all your fees at once and offers the option for you to pay your fees via several payment plans.

-Mount Union has partnered with FACTS Management Company to offer a yearly two-payment plan or a monthly-payment plan.
-Details to enroll in these plans are available on the Office of Business Affairs website.
+Details to enroll in payment plans are available on the Office of Business Affairs website.
 A statement of the semester's charges will be sent to students at their billing address in July and December.
 Monthly statements will be sent to the home and also are available electronically on Self-Service.
 Each statement will contain the amount due for tuition charges and other miscellaneous fees that were added during the month.
 Any charges not included on the Payment Plan should be paid within 30 days of billing.
-Tuition balances not paid by October 1 will receive a $70 late payment fee (except those who signed up for the monthly payment plan).
+Tuition balances not paid by September 30 will receive up to a $70 late payment fee (except those who signed up for the monthly payment plan).

 How is Financial Aid Applied?